-Report revenues from other payment sources not listed in Steps 5.a. to 5.c.
-Revenues reported under Unrestricted Gifts, Grants, and income from Endowments from Private sources should include any revenue used to pay for expenses reported on the Cost Report from private sources not previously listed in Steps 5a to 5c.
+Report revenues from other payment sources not listed in Steps 5.a. - 5.c.
+Revenues reported under Unrestricted Gifts, Grants, and income from Endowments from Private sources should include any revenue used to pay for expenses reported on the Cost Report from private sources not previously listed in Step 5a.